mobarski/vimes2/README.md

-# p-code virtual machines experimentation sandbox
+# p-code virtual machines experimentation sandbox v2

 - **mk1** - as close to Wirth's machine as possible
 - **mk2** - variable number of arguments, swapped a and l
-- **mk3** - bytecode version of mk2
+- **mk3** - internal bytecode version of mk2

-Planned extensions:

-- io:
-  - command-line arguments
-  - getc / putc
-  - geti / puti
-  - file descriptors
-- arrays / heap / malloc / free
+Extension 1:

-- strings
+- INC, DEC
-- screen / framebuffer
+- AND, OR, XOR, NOT
-- rom
+- SHL, SHR, SAR

+Extension 2:

-- tape
+- PUTC, PUTI

-- carts - image based ala pico8 carts

-- threads / coroutines

 Reference materials: